Building A Strong Bond With Your Adult Canine Companion

 Teaching new commands through play

 Integrating training exercises into playtime is an excellent way to teach your dog new commands and strengthen the bond between you.
 For example, you can incorporate a game of fetch into a training session by having your dog sit and stay before throwing the ball.
-This not only helps reinforce obedience but also makes training more enjoyable for your dog.
+This not only helps reinforce but also makes training more enjoyable for your dog.
 By combining play and learning, you create a positive and engaging experience, fostering a deeper connection with your adult canine companion.

 Building trust and confidence